net-hasibur/Tailwind__css/README.md

-This is a demo repository...Tailwind__css.
-This project is full stack web development with php and Laravel.
+This is a demo repository...Tailwind__CSS.
+This project is FULL stack web development with php and Laravel.